phe4ata art therapy with adults

 Credit points: 15

-In this subject students will learn the stages of normal adult development, examine and critique the diagnosis of a range of mental health disorders according to the DSM IV-TR, and develop skills in art therapy assessment appropriate to these populations.
-They will also develop an awareness of the complexities of working with clients from cross-cultural backgrounds and with diverse values.
-Students will gain an understanding of the psycho-bio-social factors involved in wellbeing, mental health and ill health amongst adult populations.
-Students will also demonstrate their knowledge and increased art therapy skills in working with diverse populations of adults.
+In this subject you will learn the stages of normal adult development, examine and critique the diagnosis of a range of mental health disorders according to the DSM IV-TR, and develop skills in art therapy assessment appropriate to these populations.
+You will also develop an awareness of the complexities of working with clients from cross-cultural backgrounds and with diverse values.
+You will gain an understanding of the psycho-bio-social factors involved in wellbeing, mental health and ill health amongst adult populations.
+You will also demonstrate their knowledge and increased art therapy skills in working with diverse populations of adults.

 Subject Co-ordinatorPatricia Fenner